 - Use room temperature water -- to do this, please leave a large glass of water out on the counter for about hour.
 Especially in the winter, the tap water that comes out of the faucet can be too cold.

-- Please send photos to email@example.com!
-They'll help us diagnose your issue and contact us anytime if you need further assistance!
+Please send photos to email@example.com.
+We will help to diagnose your issue and contact you if any need of further assistance!

 What is the Polar Ice Tube used for?

 - The Polar Ice Tube is for storing your spheres of crystal clear ice.
 To use it, put the hexagon-shaped bottom piece flat on the counter with the opening face up and put 2 spheres inside.
 Screw the rounded upper half all the way down and store in your freezer.
 The tube can be placed horizontally or vertically.

 - If you have 3 - 4 spheres to store, place 2 additional spheres in the upper half before you screw the two pieces together.

 Is Polar Ice Tray dishwasher safe?

 - The plastic and silicone components of the Polar Ice Tray are dishwasher safe.
 However, the foam sleeve should be washed by hand.

 My Polar Ice Tray leaks a little.
 What should I do?

 - Place both silicone layers in hot water for 10 mins This allows the silicone to return to its original shape in case the seal was stretched during shipping/packaging or when forcibly pulling the silicone off the frozen spheres (we recommend letting the tray sit on the counter for a few minutes to let the ice thaw before removing the upper silicone mold)